-A minimum of 18 courts (24 is ideal) are required and these should be located at a maximum of five schools (i.e. all matches in a particular event should be played at one location).
+A minimum of 24 courts are required and ideally these should be located at a maximum of two schools (ideally one location for all if possible).
+All matches in a particular event should be played at one location.
 The ceiling height should be a minimum of 22 feet and all court markings should be clearly legible with at least five feet clearance on all sides.
 Adequate change, shower and locker facilities for all competitors must be provided.